 Why Harvey Lemon Trees?

-It's perfect for nearly any culinary use...but it's much hardier than similar varieties.
-That means you get tasty, tart treats of your own, right from your backyard, without any guesswork in growing.
+It's perfect for nearly any culinary use - but it's much hardier than similar lemon varieties.
+That means you get tasty, tart treats of your own, from your own backyard, without any guesswork in growing.

-And not only does it withstand freezing temperatures all the way down to 15 degrees, but it also resists common lemon tree diseases.
+The Harvey Lemon Tree can withstand freezing temperatures all the way down to 20 degrees - some gardeners have even reported cold hardiness down to 15-16 degrees.
+It also resists common lemon tree diseases.
 Plus, because it's nearly seedless and has a high juice content, it's ideal for making from-scratch lemonade.

-With your Harvey Lemon Tree, not only will you get home-grown lemons as soon as the first season...but you also get the promise of consistent growth year after year.
+With your Harvey Lemon Tree, not only will you get home-grown lemons as soon as the first season - you'll also get the promise of consistent growth, year after year.
 We’ve grafted, greenhouse-grown and nurtured your Harvey Lemon so that you get a proven performer in your homescape.

-Your Harvey Lemon Tree is grown for months ahead of time…and now, you get hardy growth, fast fruiting, and reliable flavor each season.
+Your Harvey Lemon Tree is grown and cared for months before it ships to you.
+Now, you get hardy growth, fast fruiting, and reliable flavor each season.
 Don't wait - get your own Harvey Lemon Tree today!